LineageOS: Development

 The wiki, containing information regarding installation, support, and development of LineageOS, is also open to contributions through Gerrit.
-Other Lineage platforms include Crowdin for managing translations, Gitlab Issues for bug tracking, and a stats page, which displays the number of active installations from users who opt in to report this statistic.
+Other Lineage platforms include Crowdin for managing translations, GitLab Issues for bug tracking, and a stats page, which displays the number of active installations from users who opt in to report this statistic.
 There is also an IRC channel hosted on Libera.chat (#lineageos) and subreddit (r/lineageos).

 The XDA Developers forums have been used by members of the Lineage community since the software's inception.
 Many devices are left unsupported by official releases so community members develop their own unofficial ROMs allowing older phones to use Lineage.
-These unofficial releases are often bundled with software intended to aid the user's experience that would otherwise be unseen in an official release.
-They also come with known bugs and security issues that may not be seen in official releases.